 Annually, Blue Cross makes available $250,000 and awards grants up to $10,000 to schools across the state that enroll students in grades kindergarten through sixth.
 The grants are for the implementation of school-based health and wellness programs that emphasize increased exercise, nutrition education and parental involvement during the school year.

 - Clinical Quality Measure Improvement

 Blue Cross utilizes national standards and measures to evaluate the quality of clinical care and member experiences of our Plan.
-The primary national standards and measures used are the Healthcare Effectiveness Data and Information Set (HEDIS) which measures clinical care and effectiveness and Consumer Assessment of Healthcare Providers and Systems (CAHPS), a member survey, which measures member experience.
+The primary national standards and measures used are the Healthcare Effectiveness Data and Information Set (HEDIS®) and the Consumer Assessment of Healthcare Providers and Systems (CAHPS®).
+HEDIS is a set of standardized performance measures designed to ensure that purchasers and consumers have the information they need to reliably compare the healthcare quality.
+CAHPS is a member survey, which measures member experience.
 Blue Cross continuously evaluates these outcomes to identify improvement opportunities and works to reach and exceed national benchmarks.
-Several key quality indicators Blue Cross will focus on in 2016 are listed below:
+Below are several key quality indicators that Blue Cross will focus on in 2017:

 - Comprehensive Diabetes Care

 Several diabetic management initiatives, focusing on improving the health outcomes of our diabetic population, will be implemented in 2017.
 Diabetes is one of the most costly and highly prevalent chronic diseases in the United States, affecting approximately 30 million Americansiii.
 Studies show complications from diabetes can be reduced with early intervention and continuous follow-up care.

 Monitoring of several key diabetes indicators including HbA1c testing, diabetic eye screenings, and nephropathy screenings provides a balanced view of how providers address and members manage this complex condition.
 Our current outcomes are shown below.